top of page

 DOES MEDICARE COVER DENTAL CARE?

-No, Medicare does not cover Routine Dental Services or Preventative Dental services.
-They will cover dental work that is a result of an accident or TMJ.
-Medicare Advantage Plans offer a variety of Dental, Vision, and Hearing coverage based on the individual plan.
+No, Medicare does not cover Routine Dental Services or preventive dental services.
+They will cover dental work resulting from an accident or TMJ issues.
+Medicare Advantage Plans offer a variety of Dental, Vision, and hearing coverage, depending on the plan.
 These are advertised to entice people over to Medicare Advantage plans, but they are slick.
-While not illegal, many of their advertising campaigns are misleading and contain insufficient information which is unfair to the consumer.
-For example, a $2,000 Annual Dental Benefit usually = $500 in Dental Benefits each Quarter, and; if you do not use them up, the benefits do not roll over to the next quarter.
+While not illegal, many of their advertising campaigns are misleading and insufficiently informative, which is unfair to consumers.
+For example, a $2,000 Annual Dental Benefit usually equals $500 in Dental Benefits each Quarter, and if you do not use it up, the benefits do not roll over to the next quarter.

 WILL MEDICARE PAY FOR MY C-PAP MACHINE?